watzon/subnet/README.md

 Subnet is written with a full OO interface, and its code is easy to read, maintain and extend.
 The documentation is full of examples, to let you start being productive immediately.

 This document provides a brief introduction to the library and examples of typical usage.
+You can check out the full documentation [here](https://watzon.github.io/subnet/).

 ## Installation